MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/configurations/write-compile-apply-configuration.md

 ---
-ms.date: 06/22/2020
-keywords:  dsc,powershell,configuration,service,setup
+description: This exercise walks through creating and applying a DSC configuration from start to finish.
+In the following example, you will learn how to write and apply a very simple Configuration ms.date: 06/22/2020
 title: Write, Compile, and Apply a Configuration
-description: This exercise walks through creating and applying a DSC configuration from start to finish.
-In the following example, you will learn how to write and apply a very simple Configuration
 ---
 # Write, Compile, and Apply a Configuration